Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Introduction

 \subsubsection{\textit{(2) Why does the family Floer method give a convincing approach to construct the mirror?}}

 The answer in short is simply that we can prove the Conjecture \ref{conjecture_folklore} supported by examples below.

 Gross and Siebert proposed a method of mirror construction in the algebro-geometric framework \cite{GS11} based on the SYZ proposal \cite{SYZ}.
-By its philosophy, Gross-Hacking-Keel \cite{GHK15} give a synthetic construction of the mirror family for local Calabi-Yau surfaces.
-The algebro-geometric mirror symmetry approach turns out to be successful in many aspects, such as \cite{Hacking_Keating_2020homological,GHK_birational,GHKK18}.
+Gross-Hacking-Keel \cite{GHK15} also give a synthetic algebro-geometric construction of the mirror family for local Calabi-Yau surfaces.
+These approaches turn out to be successful in many aspects, such as \cite{Hacking_Keating_2020homological,GHK_birational,GHKK18}.
 But, in our biased opinion, the folklore Conjecture \ref{conjecture_folklore} inevitably relies on Floer-theoretic or symplectic-geometric ideas in the end.
 The family Floer mirror construction \cite{Yuan_I_FamilyFloer} can naturally include the Landau-Ginzburg superpotential.
-In reality, such a Floer-theoretic mirror construction succeeded in rigorizing the T-duality of smooth Lagrangian torus fibration with full quantum correction considered, and leads to a mathematical precise statement of SYZ conjecture with singularities in \cite{Yuan_local_SYZ}.
+Such a Floer-theoretic mirror construction succeeded in rigorizing the T-duality of smooth Lagrangian torus fibration with full quantum correction considered, and leads to a mathematical precise statement of SYZ conjecture with singularities in \cite{Yuan_local_SYZ,Yuan_conifold,Yuan_A_n}.